mj305/MapChallenge/README.md

 # Map Challenge  -  React App

--This is a super cool Marvel App were you can check out tons of characters and learn more about your favorite heroes!
+-This is a super cool Map Challenge!

 ## Technologies used